-The Stakeholder Program is a way for you to directly support the Western Folklife Center programs and projects that are the most meaningful to you, that is different from our membership program.
+The Stakeholder Program is a way for you to directly support the Western Folklife Center programs and projects that are the most meaningful to you.
+It is different from our membership program.

 More than your financial interest, your involvement also expresses your personal interest in our mission to ensure that western culture and traditions continue and thrive.